 I encourage you to begin a ketogenic diet if you have extra weight to lose.
 I've put together a page with a step by step plan on this best way to lose weight.
 And don't forget, it's a great diet to improve your health as well.

 My colleague Austin Voss and I have created a web based tool called My Keto Plan to make it easier for people to implement a ketogenic diet for weight loss and health improvements.
 We are so excited to finally make it available to our clients and readers!

 In working with others, we saw they had trouble figuring out how much and what to eat when creating ketogenic meals.
 Problems included either eating too much protein, the wrong carbohydrates or too little fat.
 Often, there was a combination of these issues, and it caused our clients to become frustrated with this new way of eating and fall short of their weight loss and health goals.

 My Keto Plan went through multiple trial and error tests while we figured out what worked and what didn’t, and the result was a steady stream of success stories.
 Our tool is simple, powerful and effective and it takes the guesswork out of implementing a ketogenic diet.
 Most importantly, it works!

 My Keto Plan is the first and only tool available for achieving fast, healthy weight loss with a low carb, high fat ketogenic diet.
 The plan is based on healthy whole foods, and includes an easy-to-use, step-by-step ketogenic food guide and the unique "KetoMeter" for quickly and easily choosing the right foods in the right amounts.

 Check out our case studies and see how our unique approach helped one couple see amazing results in just 21 days!
-You can also sign up for My Keto Plan right away!
-We guarantee you will love this tool!
+You can also sign up for My Keto Plan now.
+The program is guaranteed and we think you will love this tool.